JJ/perl6em/txt/2-scripts.md

 before calling after it. `my` gives blocks, or functions, the possibility of creating their own variables and using them without worrying about what was defined outside them.
-Second, we have used the more natural dasg `-` as part of the variable name.
+Second, we have used the more natural dash `-` as part of the variable name.
 Most languages only allow variables to be named with numbers, letters, and for some reason, the underscore symbol.
 Perl6 is much more flexible, with [variables](https://docs.perl6.org/language/variables#The_my_Declarator) named using many different letters from different alphabets,